drewmccormack/Forked/README.md

 1. Select your project in the navigator
 2. Open the Package Dependencies tab
 3. Click + and enter: `https://github.com/drewmccormack/Forked.git`
+4. Add `Forked` and any of the subpackages you need

 ## Key Features

-- **Git-like**: Uses a decentralized approach similar to Git for tracking and merging changes
-- **Safe & Simple Data Concurrency**: Prevents data races _and_ race conditions, ensuring data validity without locks, queues, or actors
+- **Safe**: Prevents data races and manages race conditions without locks, queues, or actors
-- **Conflict Resolution**: 3-way merging with advanced algorithms, including Conflict-Free Replicated Data Types (CRDTs)
-- **Data Modeling**: Develop a global data model using value types (_eg_ structs) throughout
-- **Local First**: Develop multi-device apps which sync automatically via iCloud
+- **Swift Values**: `Sendable` value types that pass easily between threads and isolation domains
+- **Smart Sync**: Git-inspired branching and merging lets you track changes on a single device or across many
+- **Smashable**: Advanced 3-way merging algorithms (_eg_ CRDTs) intelligently handle conflicts
+- **Saveable**: Full `Codable` support for easy persistence to disk and cloud services
+- **Seamless iCloud**: Built-in CloudKit integration for effortless multi-device synchronization
+- **Simple Setup**: 100% Swift, no complex configuration needed

 ## How it Works

 Forked is based on a decentral model similar to Git.
 It tracks changes to a shared data resource, and resolves conflicts using 3-way merging.
 You are in control, and never lose any changes to your data.
-Forking great, right?!

 In contrast to locks, queues, and actors, Forked doesn't serialize access to a resource.
 Instead, Forked provides a branching mechanism to systematically create copies of the data, which can be modified concurrently, and merged at a later time.

 Forked takes care of all the logic involved in the branching process, including keeping a copy of the data at the point that branches (known as _forks_) diverge.
-This divergence copy is known as the _common ancestor_, and it is important, because when it comes time to merge the branches again, Forked can use it to determine what was changed, and in what fork.
+This 'divergence' copy is known as the _common ancestor_, and it is important, because when it comes time to merge the forks again, Forked can use it to determine what was changed, and in which fork(s).

 You can merge branches safely at any time with Forked — in any order — using powerful merging algorithms that go way beyond what is available in other data modeling frameworks.
-For example, Forked utilizes so-called Conflict-Free Replicated Data Types (CRDTs) to merge text in a way that would seem logical to people, rather than just discarding some of the changes, or merging in an unnatural way (_eg_ letter by letter).
+For example, Forked utilizes so-called Conflict-Free Replicated Data Types (CRDTs) to merge text in a way that would seem logical to people, rather than choosing a solution with results only a machine could love.

 ## Show Me The Forking Code!